HMB-Entertainment/NZT/README.md

 I'd like to offer special thanks to Gwern for inspiring this project by mentioning this idea on his fantastic site. https://www.gwern.net/

-Secondly, I'd like to thank my friend Greg for using his wizardry of Grep,Sed, and Awk in creating invaluable templates for automatic generation of images.
+I'd like to thank my friend Greg for using his wizardry of Grep,Sed, and Awk in creating templates for automatic generation of images.

+I'd also like to thank Zack for improving the logic of the game and refactoring the code in functional style.

 If you like NZT, or see a way to make it better, consider contributing!
 Let me know your thoughts at holdmybeer@protonmail.com.
 Here are some ideas.

 ### Features to Add
 I would love contributions to continue making NZT a more elegant game for elite memory enhancement.
 Here is a list of features to implement later rated from 1 to 3 stars according to difficulty.

+I intend to do these in chronological order as I find the time.
+I'll add them to the completed secion afterwards.
+If you would like to help, please do one of the featues after the first one.
+This way we don't end up replicating the same effort.

-Screencast *
+Lightning Mode *
- - Planning a screencast soon!
-An engaging one would serve as a great way to show new users how to get started and resolve any confusion with the presentation of the interface in the readme.
+- I am currently working on a mode which will play all the images you need to remember in rapid succession.
+It will have the same difficulty as N=1, but will help train memorization for higher N levels and look fantastic.

 Auto Image Generation *
 - Planning to create a shell script integrating templates to automatically generate high quality 3D images on the user's computer.
 This will give users the highest resolution images possible and bypass github size restrictions.
 Also makes for a more elegant and extensible program enabling anyone to easily modify NZT to suit their style of gameplay.

 3D Support *
 - NZT is currently compatible with 3D and has been successfully tested with it on multiple systems.
 3D images are not included with the initial release.
 However, if this feature has sufficient demand, this represents the next logical extension.

-Refactor Code *
-- Priority was creating a minimum viable product.
-With proof of concept done, improving existing code takes less effort.
-I used an egregious collection of if statements in the game loop, however I am new to Python and am unsure how to clean this up without lisp macros.

 Backwards compatibility with N-Back and Dual N-Back *
 - Using the existing sounds and povray code generate simpler images that are a subset of a cube and execute N-back and Dual N-back

+Screencast *
+ - Planning a screencast soon!
+An engaging one would serve as a great way to show new users how to get started and resolve any confusion with the presentation of the interface in the readme.

 MIDI Support **
 - PyGame is incompatible with MIDI files so I wrote a shell script to convert them to mp3.